Bineet-Ratna-Shakya/Document-Query-Chatbot-with-Integrated-Conversational-Form-Using-LangChain-and-LLMs/README.md

 - Python 3.x
 - Required libraries (specified in `requirements.txt`)

+Warning
+This project was developed on macOS.
+Please ensure compatibility with your operating system.
+Make sure to install Python 3.11.4 and all required libraries.

 ### Steps to Set Up the Project
 1. **Clone the repository**:
     ```sh